sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/exercises.md

 ### Asset Pipeline Poem

 Start with the [asset pipeline poem lab](https://github.com/sf-wdi-27-28/asset_pipeline_poem).
-Move on to the challenges below when you have these steps complete:
+Move on to the "Take it Further!" challenges below when you have these steps complete:

 1. Put the lines of the file and title in the correct order.
 2. Show the character count (see screenshot in lab readme).